AzemaBaptiste/azema.tech/content/index-about.md

 Work closely with Product team to create collaborative and realistic roadmaps.
 Daily communication and decisions with Product Managers.

-Lead a team of 4 software engieers to deliver the company roadmap.
+Lead a team of 4 software engieers, frontend and backend engineers, to deliver the company roadmap.

-> Java, Python
+> Java, Python, Vue, Typescript
 >
 > Temporal.io, k8s, Docker, MySql, AWS, GCP
 >